emmett-framework/emmett/docs/routing.md

 ### Other parameters

-weppy provides the *Pipe* class to perform operations during requests.
+Emmett provides the *Pipe* class to perform operations during requests.
 The `pipeline` and `injectors` parameters of `route()` allows you to bind them on the exposed function.

-Similar to the `methods` parameter, `schemes` allows you to tell weppy on which HTTP schemes the function should answer.
+Similar to the `methods` parameter, `schemes` allows you to tell Emmett on which HTTP schemes the function should answer.
 By default, both *HTTP* and *HTTPS* methods are allowed.
 If you need to bind the exposed function to a specific host, you can use the `hostname` parameter.